tendaiishechikoto-sudo/sovereign-risk-lab/README.md

 A comparative currency stability and sovereign risk model for **Zimbabwe, Kenya, and Malawi** .
 Three countries I've lived in, built on live IMF and World Bank data, plus cited manual research where no live API exists.
 First model in a planned two-part portfolio project (a companion African football transfer-economy model is phase two).

-Built to demonstrate the intersection of political-risk analysis and financial data science for grad/internship applications in finance and data analysis.

 ## What this is, in one sentence